(Frequently Asked Questions about Night of the Living Dead and Bosco™)

 continually late to the set.
 He had to be punished. *wink*

-The thing I never understood was why the zombies ate her face but not her body.
-Silly zombies.
+The thing I never understood was why the ghouls ate her face but not her body.
+Silly ghouls.

 Q. What were you really stabbing into in the scene where you killed your mother?